pnp/List-Formatting/view-samples/highlight-rows-current-weekday/README.md

 |---|---|
 |Number|DayOfWeek|

-Insert the following numbers into the fields to hightlight the row on the current day of the week:
+Insert the following numbers into the fields to highlight the row on the current day of the week:

 Day of the week |Number
 --------|---------